linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 export KUBE_CONFIG_PATH=path/to/kube/config
 terraform destroy
 ```
 Typically, the path to the kube config is `~/.kube/config`.
+This only successfully runs if you have started the client cluster (or imported the AKS pods into the local state) prior.
 # Access Created Services

 ## Run client shell